vergili/LocTube/README.markdown

 	python CrawlWiki.py  # in the /crawler directory

-it will create a LocationsList.txt file from http://en.wikipedia.org/wiki/List_of_archaeological_sites_by_country
+it will create a LocationsList txt files for every 30 location from http://en.wikipedia.org/wiki/List_of_archaeological_sites_by_country

 this page includes many ancient cities information with coordinates

-Note: This crawling can be take long time if you do not want to wait a list from previous run added to same directory (/crawler/LocationsList.txt)
+Note: This process is very slow  ones a list done you can start to use it for video crawling.

 ## CRAWLING youtube videos

-Connect to the site  http://127.0.0.1:5000  and  login with admin account:  admin:123456 click on admin on top right 3. link  and  then crawler tab Then copy and paste PART of LocationsList which we generate from previous section  in the text area then click send button.
+Connect to the site  http://127.0.0.1:5000  and  login with admin account:  admin:123456 click on admin on top right 3. link  and  then crawler tab Then copy and paste PART of LocationsList which we generate from previous section,  in the text area then click send button.
 It will start crawling and ones it done  it will give you a flash message  with  id number of location and number of crawled entries.

 Note: Each of LocationList  entry  should be in below format  otherwise crawler will cancel it